Posted by Kris Allo on May 22nd 2026

 Artist Karina Woldt comes from a different background, but her work is also in part inspired by Taoist philosophy, which carries its own rich current of tiger energy—strength, flow, and the power of stillness.

 These artists didn’t just choose an interesting animal; they’re each connecting to traditions where the tiger has meant something for centuries.
+Across Asia, in cultures such as Korea and India, the tiger has long been revered as a symbol of nobility, royalty, courage, and passionate leadership—a creature associated with power and dignity, fit to walk alongside kings.

-Three Artists, Three Tigers
+Four Artists, Four Tigers

 Meekyung Shin: A Day Full of Abundance